DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > [!abstract]+ **Van Richten & the Spirit Mirror**
 > Dr. Rudolph van Richten's curse prevents him from perceiving his son, Erasmus, in the *spirit mirror*.
 See [[Arc S - The Moonlit Murders]] for more information about lifting Van Richten's curse.
-# I9.
+# H9.
 The Tome of Strahd
 The *Tome of Strahd* is kept closed by a locked steel clasp enchanted with an *arcane lock* spell cast at 5th level.
 The pass phrase to suppress it is "I come in Dostron's memory."
 (Only Strahd and his eldest bride, Sasha Ivliskova, know this pass phrase.
-See [[Arc L - Dinner with Strahd]] for more information about Sasha Ivliskova.)
+See [[Arc O - Dinner with the Devil]] for more information about Sasha Ivliskova.)
+The _arcane lock_ can also be suppressed as normal with a _knock_ spell, a _dispel magic_ spell, or similar magic (e.g., the *antimagic field* surrounding <span class="citation">Chapter 11.
+Van Richten's Tower (p.
+167)</span>).

 The clasp ordinarily takes a successful DC 15 Strength check to break, but requires a successful DC 25 Strength check instead while under the effects of the spell.
 Similarly, the lock itself ordinarily requires a DC 15 Dexterity (Thieves’ Tools) check to open, but requires a successful DC 25 Dexterity (Thieves’ Tools) check instead while under the effects of the spell.
 An attempt to pick the lock takes 1 minute to complete.
-## I9a.
+## H9a.
 Reading the Tome
 Once successfully opened, the contents of the *Tome* now read as follows: <sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/i4euxw/plaything_of_darkness_a_philosophy_students_take/">6</a></sup>

 <div class="description"><p>I am the Ancient.
 I am the Land.
 My beginnings are lost in the darkness of the past.
 I was the warrior, I was good and just.
 I thundered across the land like the wrath of a just god, but the war years and the killing years wore down my soul as the wind wears stone into sand.</p>